The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity

 Prior work on BIC bandit algorithms compares their learning performance to that of optimal bandit algorithms, BIC or not.
 In particular, \citet{ICexploration-ec15-conf,ICexploration-ec15} obtain Bayesian regret $C_{K,\mP}\cdot \sqrt{T}$, where $T$ is the time horizon and $C_{K,\mP}$ is determined by the number of arms $K$ and the Bayesian prior $\mP$; this dependence on $T$ is optimal in the worst case. \footnote{Bayesian regret is a standard performance measure for Bayesian bandits (\ie multi-armed bandits with a Bayesian prior).
 It is defined as the difference in cumulative reward between the algorithm and the best arm, in expectation over the prior.} However, $C_{K,\mP}$ can be arbitrarily large depending on the prior, even for $K=2$, and the dependence on $K$ is exponential in paradigmatic special cases.
 For contrast, non-BIC bandit algorithms achieve $O(\sqrt{KT})$ regret rate uniformly over all priors.
-Similar issues arise for a more basic variant of incentivized exploration, where one only needs to \asedit{choose} each arm at least once.
-This variant requires $C_{K,\mP}$ rounds in \citet{ICexploration-ec15-conf,ICexploration-ec15}, without any non-trivial lower bounds or any way to relate upper and lower bounds to one another.
+Similar issues arise for a more basic variant of incentivized exploration, where one only needs to choose each arm at least once.
+This variant requires $C_{K,\mP}$ rounds in \citet{ICexploration-ec15-conf,ICexploration-ec15}, without any non-trivial lower bounds on the number of rounds, or any way to relate upper and lower bounds to one another.